miracuse/miracuse.github.io/docs/more/skills/knowledge.md

 >
 > Sense, Resource Pool

 **<span style="color: {{ site.alchemist_color }}">Knowledge</span>** is a broad skill that covers history, medicine, science, and most kinds of formal learning.
 It is one of the main observation skills used to gain information about the world.
-Knowledge is also responsible for the quantity of Charge Points a character has, giving them access to healing potions and grenades.
+Knowledge is also responsible for the quantity of potions a character has access to.

 ##### When Increased...

-- Gain two additional Charge Point boxes
+- Gain two additional Potion boxes
 - Improves success rate for recalling information

 ##### Example Uses